-This is especially challenging given that Bible scholars differ on these important issues so we may not be confident that we could ever understand what is truth in these foundational areas.
+This is especially challenging given that theologians and Bible preachers/teachers differ on these important issues, so we may not be confident that we could ever understand what is truth in these foundational areas.

 In situations like this, it would be easy to fall back on what we have been taught in the past...or to rely on what someone else teaches.
-But that won't necessarily lead us to the truth and each of us will have to give an account one day for what we have believed, and practised, in this area.
+But that won't necessarily lead us to the truth and each of us will have to give an account one day for what we believed, and practised, in relation to these foundational experiences.

-I believe that there is a clear pattern of truth in these areas and that 'ordinary' people can come to a knowledge of the truth in these foundational areas...even if 'experts' differ.
+I believe that there is a clear pattern of Bible truth in these foundational areas...and that 'ordinary' people can come to a knowledge of the truth in these foundational areas, even if 'experts' differ.

 How can we do this?
-Primarily, through a careful study of the Bible, applying sound principles of Bible interpretation and using appropriate reference materials-without setting out to try to prove a predetermined theological position.
-Rather, we will let the Bible speak for itself and disclose consistent 'patterns' of truth, both in what it teaches and in what it records about early church practice in these areas.
+Primarily, through a careful study of the Bible, applying generally-accepted principles of Bible interpretation, honestly and consistently, without trying to prove any predetermined theological position on any issue.

+We will let the Bible speak for itself and disclose consistent 'patterns' of truth, both in what it teaches and in what it records about early church practice in these areas.

+Application ("App-CTG-Study#1.doc")
-Application ("App-CTG-Study#1.doc") 1.
-Why is it important that we experience every foundational connection to God that He has provided for us 2.
-Why is it important that we have a correct understanding of the theology of every foundational connection to God ?
-3. What might be some of the reasons why there are such significant differences in belief and practice between various churches/denominations on these foundational matters?

-4. Do such differences matter?
-Should we focus on what is common between different churches/denominations rather than what is different?
+- 1. Why is it important that we experience every foundational connection to God that He has provided for us? - 2.
+Why is it important that we have a correct understanding of the theology of every foundational connection to God? - 3.
+What might be some of the reasons why there are such significant differences in belief and practice between various churches/denominations on these foundational matters? - 4.
+Do such differences matter?
+Should we focus on what is common between different churches/ denominations rather than what is different?
 Should we focus on Jesus rather than on differences in theology or church practice?
-Are we fracturing the unity of the Body of Christ by suggesting that these different views can't all be corrector that we might have a correct understanding of what the Bible teaches in this area?
-5. Given these differences, can anyone really be certain what the Bible teaches in this area?
+Are we fracturing the unity of the Body of Christ by suggesting that these different views can't all be correct...or that we might have a correct understanding of what the Bible teaches in this area? - 5.
+Given these differences, can anyone really be certain what the Bible teaches in this area?
 If we can be certain, how can we come to that position?
-If not, where does that leave us? ,

-5. What experiences have I had engaging with people who have different views on this subject of the foundational experiences of Christian life?
+If we can't be certain, where does that leave us? - 6.
+What experiences have I had engaging with people who have different views on this subject of the foundational experiences of Christian life?

-Scripture quotations marked (NIV) are taken from the Holy Bible, New International Version $\mathbb R$, NIV $\mathbb R$.
-Copyright $\mathbb C$ 1973, 1978, 1984 by Biblica, Inc. Used by permission of Zondervan.
+Scripture quotations marked (NIV) are taken from the Holy Bible, New International Version®, NIV®.
+Copyright © 1973, 1978, 1984 by Biblica, Inc.TM Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com.
-Scripture quotations marked (TEV) are taken from The Good News Bible: Today's English Version-New York: American Bible Society, $\mathbb C$ 1992.
+Scripture quotations marked (TEV) are taken from The Good News Bible : Today's English Version-New York : American Bible Society, © 1992.
 Used by permission.
 All rights reserved.